mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

     - For each namespace do not plan more than 10 tasks.
     - Add the remaining tasks to be planned in the next iteration.
   - Define tasks
-    - “Complete XML docs for Configuration namespace”
+    - “Complete XML docs for the selected namespace”
-    - “Document Configuration namespace overview”
+    - “Document the selected namespace overview”
     - Add other documentation tasks as needed.
   - Reference related files and folders.